HIPAA Hosting Cost 2026: $300 to $2,500+ Monthly Pricing

 Encryption scrambles patient data so it cannot be read without a special key.
 Under current HIPAA rules (45 CFR §164.312), encrypting data while it is stored and while it travels across the internet is classified as "addressable."
 Addressable does not mean optional.
 It means you must either use encryption or write down why you chose something else.
 In practice, nearly every compliant provider uses encryption because it also protects you from fines if a data breach occurs.

 A federal rule proposed in December 2024, called the 2024 HIPAA Security Rule NPRM, would make encryption fully required.
 The public comment period closed in March 2025.
-As of May 2026, the final version of that rule has not been published.
-Until it is, the current "addressable" standard applies.
+The rule is still not final, and the target for final action has slipped to July 2027; we track the status in our new HIPAA Security Rule guide.
+Until it is final, the current "addressable" standard applies.
 Plan for roughly 240 days after the final rule publishes before it takes effect.

 Good HIPAA hosting uses AES-256 encryption to protect stored data and TLS 1.2 or higher to protect data moving across the internet.
 TLS 1.3 is the current best practice for 2026.